 What is a Helix Foundation System and How Does it Work?

 Helix foundations are an economical deep foundation alternative to wood and steel shell driven piles or concrete caissons.
 They are also a sensible and often more reliable alternative to shallow footings and reinforced mat foundations.
 In addition, Helix Foundations are excellent for supporting new residential buildings, additions, retaining walls and boardwalks.
 The torque required to install a helix pile is a good indication of the strength, density and bearing capacity of the soil at the depth of the helix cutting blades.
-Once the helix pile is successfully installed, it serves as a deep foundation support with a capacity of up to 25 tons.
+Once the helix pile is successfully installed, it serves as a deep foundation support.

 On most projects, helical piling can be installed quicker than traditional concrete caissons, or steel shell and wood piling.
 They can be installed in any kind of weather and are not subject to delay from groundwater and caving soil.
 The speed of installation alone often results in significant cost savings in comparison to any other foundation type.